atweiden/voidpkgs/README.md

 This is free and unencumbered public domain software.
 For more information, see http://unlicense.org/ or the accompanying UNLICENSE file.

+All unmodified works retained from [upstream][void-linux/void-packages] are made available under the terms of the [original license][original license].

+[original license]: doc/COPYING.xtraeme
 [srcpkgs]: srcpkgs/
 [style guide]: doc/STYLE.md
 [void-linux/void-packages]: https://github.com/void-linux/void-packages